telerik/kendo-ui-core/docs/controls/interactivity/draganddrop/overview.md

 ---
 title: Overview
-page_title: Overview of DOM element Draggable functionality | Kendo UI Docs
+page_title: Overview | Kendo UI Interactivity and UX
-description: Lear more about the draggable functionality on any DOM element and how to enable and initialize it.
-We guide you how to enable DOM elements to be targets for draggable elements.
+description: "Learn more about the draggable functionality on DOM elements and how to enable and intiialize it."
+slug: overview_kendoui_draganddrop_intercativityandux
+position: 1
 ---

-# Drag & Drop Overview
+# Drag and Drop Overview

-There are two separate Kendo UI widgets which, combined together, allow the developer to implement Drag & Drop scenarios - `kendoDraggable` and `kendoDropTarget`.
-The first one enables the draggable functionality, while the second one creates the drop-able zones.
+There are two separate Kendo UI widgets which, combined together, allow you to implement [drag and drop scenarios](http://demos.telerik.com/kendo-ui/dragdrop/index)&mdash;`kendoDraggable` and `kendoDropTarget`.
+The first one enables the Kendo UI Draggable functionality, while the second one creates the droppable zones.

 ## Draggable

-The Draggable widget allows a DOM element to be moved using the mouse or finger on touch devices.
+Kendo UI Draggable (`kendoDraggable`) allows a DOM element to be moved using the mouse or finger on touch devices.

-### Initialization
+### Initialize the Draggable

+The example below demonstrates how to initialize the Kendo UI Draggable widget.

+###### Example

     <div id="draggable" style="width: 200px; height: 200px; background-color: #0ff;">drag me</div>
     <script>